10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 3. Generate qualified sales leads

-While many companies are struggling to generate qualified leads, more and more are starting to understand how to achieve this through social media selling.
+While many companies struggle to generate qualified leads, more and more are starting to understand how to achieve this through social media selling.
 One way is to encourage buyers to share their contact information and start a relationship with sales reps.
 Similarly, capturing e-mail addresses from prospects helps to fill your sales funnel.
 Therefore you can do this through an opt-in page by offering and delivering value in exchange for their contact details.
-Another great tool to sell on social media is LinkedIn.
-Using LinkedIn, you can do a detailed search to find your prospects and message them by connecting with them or paying for ‘InMail’ messages.
+Another great tool for selling on social media is LinkedIn.
+Using LinkedIn, you can do a detailed search to find and message your prospects by connecting with them or paying for ‘InMail’ messages.
 However, always remember to consider these key areas when qualifying a prospect:

 • Have they got the budget to afford the solution?